 This compares with an initial production run of 50 to 60 million units of the iPhone 5S and 5C, which Apple launched last autumn.
 In the quarter to June, Apple sold 35.2 million iPhones.

 Demand for the iPhone 6 is likely to be high as the new phone looks set to be a significant advance on its predecessors.
-Leaked images and videos suggest that, as well as a larger screen, the new phone will offer an ultra-slim seven millimetre frame and a highly scratch-resistant coating (see video, below).
+Leaked images and videos suggest that, as well as a larger screen, the new phone will offer an ultra-slim seven millimetre frame and a highly scratch-resistant coating (see video, above).